 - I had heard from a few people that there is an odor.
 While nowhere near as strong as that of oil-based paints, I recommend ventilating the space that you are painting as much as possible.

 - Check the price.
-I did spot that it seemed to fluctuate almost day to day in a few places.
+Noticed that it seemed to fluctuate almost day to day in a few places.

-- Multiple layers may be needed.
+- I needed multiple layers.
 I always prefer doing at least two coats by default.